core-infra-svcs/dashboard-api-go/client/docs/ByDeviceApi.md

     networkIds := []string{"Inner_example"} // []string | Optional parameter to filter the result set by the included set of network IDs (optional) serials := []string{"Inner_example"} // []string | A list of serial numbers.
 The returned devices will be filtered to only include these serials. (optional) bssids := []string{"Inner_example"} // []string | A list of BSSIDs.
-The returned devices will be filtered to only include these BSSIDs. (optional) hideDisabled := true // bool | If true, the returned devices will not include disabled SSIDs. (default: false) (optional) perPage := int32(56) // int32 | The number of entries per page returned.
+The returned devices will be filtered to only include these BSSIDs. (optional) hideDisabled := true // bool | If true, the returned devices will not include disabled SSIDs. (default: true) (optional) perPage := int32(56) // int32 | The number of entries per page returned.
 Acceptable range is 3 - 500.
 Default is 100. (optional) startingAfter := "startingAfter_example" // string | A token used by the server to indicate the start of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it. (optional) endingBefore := "endingBefore_example" // string | A token used by the server to indicate the end of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it. (optional)